 - Share dealing.
-This enables you to invest with an ISA or a SIPP.
+This enables you to invest with an ISA.
 You’ll usually only be able to go long but will benefit from dividends if they’re paid

 - Trading ETFs.
 These funds can be used to invest in multiple shares at once, such as entire indices or sectors.
 With IG Smart Portfolios, we’ll build, monitor and manage an ETF portfolio on your behalf

 Traders use derivative products that take their value from the price of the underlying market.
 These do not require traders to own the shares so, while traders will not have shareholder rights or receive dividends, they can take a position to profit from both falling and rising prices.
 Traders will tend to hold positions over the short to medium term and focus on smaller market movements.

 - Spread betting.
 This is a tax-free way of speculating on lots of different markets,1 including shares and ETFs.
 You can go both long and short and deal some shares out of hours

 - CFD trading.
 This method has many of the same benefits as spread betting – including out-of-hours markets, and the ability to go both long and short.
 You can also offset losses against future profits for tax purposes1

 Find out more about the differences between trading and investing on our CFDs vs share dealing and spread betting vs share dealing pages.